leeyuchong/ScheduleBrewer/readme.md

 ## Installation
 To run ScheduleBrewer, clone this repository and install the dependencies:
 **Python Dependencies**
+This app was built and tested using Python 3.9.6.
 Install the python dependencies from the `requirements.txt` file.
 After activating your [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/), in the same directory as the `requirements.txt` file, run the command `pip install -r requirements.txt`

 **Node Dependencies**
+This app was built and tested using Node v16.5.0.
 Install the Node dependencies from the `package-lock.json` file.
 In the same directory as the `package-lock.json` file, run the command `npm install`

 ## Files